Amitmund/amitmund/docs/CASSANDRA/cassandraHighLevelView.rst

 Operations
 -----

+..
+Note:: In this section we will go through few "Operations" of cassandra.

 Cassandra operation topics, such as node and datacenter operations, changing replication strategies, configuring compaction and compression, caching, and tuning Bloom filters.

 Adding or removing nodes, datacenters, or clusters